HomeTriviaSpaceEvent horizon

 5.

-The event horizon of a rotating black hole has a region called the ergosphere where spacetime itself is dragged along.
+The event horizon of a rotating black hole is surrounded by a region called the ergosphere where spacetime itself is dragged along.

 Click to reveal answer ›